 Ensure that what is and is not included in your Uganda budget safari package is clear and in writing.
 Extras can add up quickly and may even cause unexpected tensions with your selected Uganda safari operator.

 Check, for example, whether airport transfers are included.
 Breakfast is normally included, but dinner and lunch may not be.
 Do not forget to budget for drinks or refreshments.
 Laundry, although sometimes included in top-end luxury Uganda safaris, is usually not included on cheap budget Uganda safaris.
 Whatever class of Uganda safari you are on; tips are always expected (and never included).

 Most of budget Uganda safaris itineraries include a drive-around circuit of the top attractions in the country.

 A typical day on a Uganda safari in one of the savannah game parks usually starts with a wake-up call before sunrise/daybreak.
 After a quick cup of coffee, you will be on your way to look for predator action/viewing predators as they hunt in the morning.
 You might come back to the lodge or campsite in the mid-morning for brunch.

 During the middle day heat, you will get a siesta or some time to rest.
 Then, you will enjoy lunch and go out again wildlife game viewing on an afternoon drive, or maybe a wildlife safari boat cruise.

 Other days, you may go with your packed lunch and spend a full day out.
 This is so you can access areas further away from your base.
-The days in the forest jungle, where chimpanzee and gorilla trekking are the main activities, will be different.
+The days in the forest jungle, where chimpanzee tracking and gorilla trekking are the main activities, will be different.
 After a hearty breakfast, you will typically depart for the trek and return to your base for a late lunch.

 You may also go with packed lunch.
 After a morning of navigating slippery forest slopes, the afternoon is usually spent at leisure.